 fala: the single line

-This is the first of seven articles in which the partners at fala examine different approaches to drawing and imagery within their practice as designers.
+This is the first of eight articles in which the partners at fala examine different approaches to drawing and imagery within their practice as designers.

 It started from a rather liberating decision to omit thicknesses.
 Gradually, all the information that wasn’t central to our thinking was removed, avoiding any celebration of detailing, because our details were never meant to be celebrated.
 Our construction is rather primitive and chunky.
 Our skylights leak and thermal bridges are frequent.
 The walls and slabs we build are usually made of the most affordable and/or straightforward stuff available.
 Their constructive truth is nothing to be celebrated either.
 Understanding them means understanding the use and experience value of their surface.
 Any notable details normally come out of mistakes that need to be solved or as a result of logistical conflicts.